0

 Barrier Against Infections

 Mucous membranes are our body's first line of defense against infection.
 Vitamin A plays a critical role by ensuring these membranes are healthy and resilient.
-Without enough vitamin A, we're rolling out the red carpet for pathogens to enter our bodies.
+Without enough vitamin A, we're susceptible to pathogens entering our bodies.

-For those interested in diving deeper into how vitamin A supports these barriers, this study offers insightful information on its mechanisms.
+For those interested in diving deeper into how vitamin A supports these barriers, this study by the Journal of Clinical Medicine offers insightful information on its mechanisms.

 Supporting Internal Skin Health